-The only tricky part in learning how to make a rock candle is getting the hang of drilling a hole through a flat rock.
-Once you've mastered that skill, it's easy to create these wonderful, natural-looking candles that will quickly become conversation pieces.
+The only tricky part of learning how to make a rock candle is getting the hang of drilling a hole through a flat rock.
+Once you master that skill, it's easy to create wonderful, natural-looking candles that quickly become conversation pieces.

 How to Make a Rock Candle

 A rock candle uses an oil-burning wick that runs through a flat rock or piece of slate.
 This gives the illusion that the rock is providing the flame.
 Follow a few simple steps to make a cool rock candle.

 - Find solid rocks that can withstand drilling without splitting.

 - Granite and slate are popular choices and can be drilled easily.

 - Select a relatively flat rock, so it can evenly rest on the oil reservoir and not tip over.